edagelus/Python/README.md

-# The repo contains assignment solutions for Big Data Trainee Engineering program
+# The repo contains solutions for Big Data Trainee Engineering program